May is Mental Health Month: Raise Awareness, Erase the Stigma, and Get Support!

 - Wounded Warrior Project, Inc.: Sometimes the most painful injuries aren’t physical.
 Whether it’s PTSD, TBI, combat stress, or any other mental health condition, the Wounded Warrior Project, Inc. is there to help.
 Click here to learn more about common veteran mental health conditions and start your road to recovery.

 - ServiceSource: Most people with severe mental health issues want to work, but obtaining and keeping competitive jobs can prove challenging.
 Success often comes from having an employment support system in place – from resume development and job placement, to help working through high-stress times.
-Through job placement, direct employment, individual or group supported employment and facilitated employment, ServiceSource supports more than 2,300 people with disabilities in obtaining and maintaining jobs in community-based settings.
+Through job placement, direct employment, individual or group supported employment and facilitated employment, ServiceSource supports people with disabilities in obtaining and maintaining jobs in community-based settings.
 Click here to learn more.

 - Youth For Tomorrow (YFT): Founded by former Washington Redskins Coach Joe Gibbs, Youth For Tomorrow diagnoses and treats children, adolescents and adults with a wide variety of issues including but not limited to: depression, anxiety and panic symptoms, post-traumatic stress, anger issues, obsessive-compulsive issues, grief and loss, self-harm, issues related to attachment, co-occurring disorders, aggression, attention deficits and other behavioral concerns, as well as familial and relational issues.
 Through both residential and behavior health service programs, YFT served over 8,944 children and families in the last year.
 Your generosity and concern for children will provide the resources to continue our mission of providing a safe home, comprehensive counseling, and a quality education to at-risk children and families -- 7 days a week, 365 days a year.
 Learn more.